 This quinoa casserole recipe is perfect for vegetarian and vegan kids (and adults!) who love a cheesy taste and need to get their protein.
 Filled with quinoa and spinach, this is a healthy twist on traditional comfort food and southern-style baked macaroni and cheese casserole.

 Like cooking with quinoa?
-I know I do!
-If you like quiona, you might want to branch out and try some other whole grains, too, such as kaniwa, millet and teff!
+If you like quinoa, you might want to branch out and try some other whole grains, too, such as kaniwa, millet, and teff!
 Whole grains such as these are versatile, and, if you buy them in bulk, they're a bargain!
-And of course, I love shopping in bulk!
-If you like quinoa already, here's some more healthy whole grains which you've got to try.
+If you like quinoa already, here are some more healthy whole grains which you've got to try.

 Bring about 4 cups of water to a rolling simmer and add quinoa.
 Cook, partially covered, for about 12 minutes, or until quinoa is cooked and fluffy.

-Meanwhile, lightly grease a 9x12 baking dish and preheat oven to 375 degrees F.
+Meanwhile, lightly grease a 9 x 12 baking dish and preheat oven to 375 F.

 In a separate small pan, heat the olive oil over medium heat and add flour, mixing to form a paste.
-Once a paste forms, add soymilk, salt, garlic powder and onion powder, stirring to combine.
-Mixture will begin to thicken.
+Once the paste forms, add soymilk, salt, garlic powder, and onion powder, stirring to combine.
+The mixture will begin to thicken.
 Add vegan cheese or nutritional yeast and spinach and combine well.
 Heat just until vegan cheese has melted and spinach is just beginning to wilt.

-Stir in quinoa, then spread evenly in prepared casserole dish.
+Stir in quinoa, then spread evenly in the prepared casserole dish.